 The Pompidou Centre in the district of Beaubourg is one of France’s most visited museums.

-Not far from the busy shopping precinct of Les Halles, the Pompidou centre was designed in the style of high-tech architecture.
+Near the busy shopping precinct of Les Halles, the Pompidou Centre was designed with high-tech architecture.
 With its colour-coded pipes and ducts, the design of the modern art museum has been the source of much controversy since its construction.

-However, inaugurated in 1977, some see it as an eyesore, others praise its architectural audacity.
-Honestly, I don’t really know what to think of it, that’s why I much prefer to climb on the top floor to enjoy the panoramic views over the roofs of Paris where it also has a famous restaurant.
+However, inaugurated in 1977, some see it as an eyesore, while others praise its architectural audacity.
+Honestly, I don’t know what to think of it, so I much prefer to climb to the top floor to enjoy the panoramic views over the roofs of Paris, which also has a famous restaurant.

 >> Get your Tickets for Pompidou Centre: Priority Entrance! <<